jimrothstein/docs/medical_notes.md

 ##  Thu  20 Jan 2022
 In Eugene, Kaiser uses Valley River (?), but no phone for them.
-They will callme when opening.
+They will call me when opening.
 So I made appointment in Salem at KP.

 ##  Sat  29 Jan 2022 Dr. Lam urology | CT Scan | Summary of phone call.
 Tiny stone (means < 1 mm).
 But ultrasound thought 15mm ??
 Later he acknowledtes